Questions To Ask A Therapist During Your First Session To Support Your Mental Health Journey

 Can you help me achieve my goals?

-It may be helpful to spend some time before your first session thinking about what you want out of therapy, and perhaps even jotting down a few ideas.
+It may be helpful to spend some time before your initial consultation thinking about what you want out of therapy, and perhaps even jotting down a few ideas.
 Then, you can explore them with your therapist and see what they say.
-They may manage your expectations for what therapeutic treatment can provide, refer you to someone else with more fitting experience, or let you know what the road toward achieving these goals may look like through therapy with them.
+They may manage your expectations for what therapeutic treatment can provide, refer you to someone else with more experience, such as a psychiatrist who can prescribe medication, or let you know what the road toward achieving these goals may look like through therapy with them.

 Do you think this is a good fit?